 Diving into real estate investing is hard work—a lot of which involves getting your hands dirty and learning from your mistakes.
 But you don’t have to learn on your own!
-Here is a list of the top 15 real estate investor websites for 2019.
+Here is a list of the top 15 real estate investor websites.
 It’s going to be your year!

 Best Real Estate Investor Websites for New Investors

 Imagine a place where new and experienced investors gather to discuss their deals.
 The real estate investor with 20 years of experience answers the question of the new investor looking to flip houses.
 Other investors combine forces and go in on deals together.

 It sounds like a Utopia.
 But it’s Biggerpockets, the forum/blog/podcast/YouTube channel.

 While you do have to wade through a variety of posts, you are able to get responses to questions, interact with other investors, and hear from the experts all on one platform.

 If you’re new to the world of rental properties, this is a site you’ll want to check out.
 It has everything from state laws and regulations, the landlord lifecycle, and a bunch of resources specific to being a landlord (obviously).

 You can even screen potential tenants and collect rent, all on the same site.
 Definitely a site worth keeping in your tool belt!

 The place for newbie real estate investors to experienced ones—this site is a treasure trove (not to toot our own horn!).
 Check out our investor archives, full of guides for flipping your first house, how to start building your rental portfolio, and how to find investment properties.

 It’s updated daily, so if you have a question that hasn’t been answered yet, keep returning!
 Chances are it’s coming soon.